-6. Pre-award Costs
+5. Pre-award Costs

-a.
+- a.
 The recipient may approve pre-award costs incurred within the 90-calendar day period before the start date of the award.
-Requests for approval of pre-award costs for periods greater than 90 calendar days must be submitted electronically via Research.gov.
-Pre-award expenditures prior to the funding of an increment within a continuing award are not subject to this limitation or approval requirement but are subject to paragraph c. below.

-b.
-Pre-award costs must be necessary for the effective and economical conduct of the project and the costs must be otherwise allowable in accordance with Term and Condition No. 11.
+Requests for approval of pre-award costs for periods greater than 90 calendar days must be submitted electronically via NSF's electronic systems. - b.
+Pre-award costs must be necessary for the effective and economical conduct of the project and the costs must be otherwise allowable in accordance with Term and Condition Allowable Costs. - c.

-c.
 Pre-award expenditures are made at the recipient's risk.
-Approval of pre-award costs does not impose an obligation on NSF: (1) in the absence of appropriations; (2) if an award is not subsequently made; or (3) if an award is made for a lesser amount than the recipient anticipated.
+Approval of pre-award costs does not impose an obligation on NSF: (1) in the absence of appropriations; (2) if an award is not subsequently made; or (3) if an award is made for a lesser amount than the recipient anticipated. - d.

-d.
 In accordance with 2 CFR § 200.458, if pre-award costs are charged to the award, these costs must be charged to the initial budget period, unless otherwise specified in the award notice.